R3Dki/R3Dki/README.md

   After many years and lots of videos and docs read I became who I am now and by doing so I also learned a lot of programming languages.

-  Currently I'm attending the fifth year of High School in Electronics.
+  Currently I'm attending the first year of University in Computer Science.
 </blockquote>
 </details>
 <!--Programming Languages-->